Rayen2Z/Recreating-football-games-using-accelerometer-data/README.md

 - ### Running the Code

-To run the code and generate a game sequence, use the provided shell script `init.sh`.
+To run the code and generate a game sequence, please make sure to add the json files necessary (for example those provided in the task) in the `data` folder then use the provided shell script `init.sh`.
 Call the shell script with the desired arguments for the starting action (`pass, run, walk, etc.`), game duration (`intger`), and game style(`attacking, neutral, defensive`).

 ```bash